-A key part of the national enabling environment is the role of WIAD, which focuses specifically on coordinating the mainstreaming of gender in the agriculture ministry and developing and implementing programmes that improve the livelihoods of women farmers.
+A key part of the national enabling environment is the role of WIAD.
+They focus specifically on coordinating the mainstreaming of gender in the agriculture ministry.
+Plus, developing and implementing programmes that improve the livelihoods of women farmers.

 More women extension agents needed

 At an organizational level, the team found that only 16.7% of extension agents were women.
-This in turn has a real impact on how many women farmers are reached because women farmers in some communites prefer women extension agents.
+This in turn has a real impact on how many women farmers are reached.
+Women farmers in some communites prefer women extension agents.

 Although the national policy set a target of ensuring that at least 40% of those accessing extension services are women, within the study communities, the figure was 15-30%.

-A reason for the low number of women extension agents is that they faced several challenges that contributed to high attrition; such as public and affordable childcare facilities, suitable transportation to rural communities, and security concerns while working in remote areas.
+A reason for the low number of women extension agents are the several challenges they face, which contribute to high attrition.
+For example, public and affordable childcare facilities, suitable transportation to rural communities, and security concerns while working in remote areas.
 And this gender imbalance is felt throughout the agriculture sector, not just for extension agents.

 In addition, many extension agents rely on Extension Contact Farmers to reach farming communities.
 Very few of these are women and the men are more likely to only reach out to other men.
-There is even a belief from some extension agents that women lack organizational skills or do not command the respect to become Extension Contact Farmers.
+There is even a belief from some extension agents that women lack organizational skills.
+Or, they do not command the respect to become Extension Contact Farmers.

 Women’s priorities are often left out

 A major barrier for women farmers is social norms and attitudes from within both farming communities and among extension staff.
-For example, the assessment found that in the Bono and Central regions, women farmers themselves assumed that extension services were meant only for men and therefore wouldn’t participate if their husbands were available.
-As well as this, some extension agents reported that they did not feel the need to target women in the household; only the male head should be targeted.
+For example, the assessment found that in the Bono and Central regions, women farmers themselves assumed that extension services were meant only for men.
+Therefore, they wouldn’t participate if their husbands were available.
+As well as this, some extension agents reported that they did not feel the need to target women in the household.
+Only the male head should be targeted.

 Time and mobility constraints proved to be another key barrier for women.
 Unpaid care work and lack of access to transport is detrimental to women’s participation in extension meetings.
-With Extension Contact Farmers or other (usually male) village leaders organising the extension activities, women are rarely consulted on when/where would be convenient and their concerns end up being deprioritized.
+With Extension Contact Farmers or other (usually male) village leaders organising the extension activities, women are rarely consulted on when/where would be convenient.
+This means their concerns end up being deprioritized.

 Women organized in farmers’ groups feel empowered to raise their needs and seek extension advice.
 However, joining such a group alone is not enough.
 When farmers’ group membership is male-dominated and there is a huge gender imbalance, women don’t speak out or actively engage.

 However, one barrier that has been successfully overcome in the study is education and literacy levels.
-Women farmers in particular had low levels but adapted extension delivery using oral and visual presentations and field demonstrations has helped to improve the participation of women farmers.
-That said, digital literacy is also very low in women farmers and they are far less likely than men to use ICTs to receive agricultural information.
+Women farmers in particular had low levels but adapted extension delivery using oral and visual presentations.
+Field demonstrations also helped to improve the participation of women farmers.
+That said, digital literacy is also very low in women farmers.
+They are far less likely than men to use ICTs to receive agricultural information.

 Access to finance